South Africa: Market Profile

 South African telecom operators, such as MTN and Telkom, have expanded to other African countries.
 As a major supplier of ICT-related products and services to southern Africa, South Africa is a major gateway for overseas companies tapping into the southern African market.
 In addition, the government also aims at boosting the economy through tourism.

 With a high rate of English proficiency and an advanced telecommunication infrastructure, South Africa is an upcoming business process outsourcing (BPO) destination.
 In the past five years, five of the world’s top 10 BPO firms have established BPO centres in South Africa.
 The South African government offers tax incentives to outsourcing companies committed to hiring a certain number of employees.

 With over 50 million people, South Africa is one of the most populous countries in Africa.
-With a sizable population, along with a relatively high per-capita income (US$5,018 in 2016) and strong private consumption (over 60% of GDP), South Africa is one of the most attractive consumer markets in Africa.
+With a sizable population, along with a relatively high per-capita income (US$5,018 in 2016) and strong private consumption (around 60% of GDP), South Africa is one of the most attractive consumer markets in Africa.

 To pave way for long-term economic growth, social and economic challenges including unemployment, income inequality, over-reliance on natural resources, poor infrastructure and social division are to be tackled.
 The government has launched the National Development Plan 2030 with state-led infrastructure and industrial investment as the main policy tools to drive employment and economic growth.